 Understand that all the kings, priests, and prophets that Jehovah/Yahweh chose were anointed with oil to show that He had chosen them (olive oil was poured over their heads).
 For example, Kings Saul, David, and Solomon were anointed with oil by God’s Priests, because God chose and appointed them to their positions.
-He also poured His Spirit upon them.
+He also poured His Spirit (or Breath) upon them.

 So the word christos means anointed.
 Now, if you prefer the word Christ, then please keep in mind that Saul, David, and Solomon were also ‘Christs’, for you can’t have it both ways.